 Bile duct injury or bile leakage

-Bile can get cut, burned or damaged during surgery.
-As a result of the injury, the bile is unable to perform its functions properly.
+Bile duct can get cut, burned or damaged during the surgery.
+As a result of the injury, the bile duct is unable to perform its functions properly.
 The bile might leak into the abdomen or the damage can block the normal flow of the fluid from the liver.

 This problem may arise months or even years after the gallbladder removal surgery.
 There may be protrusion of tissues through the weak area around the incision area.
 Though it is not so common, hernia needs another surgery to get repaired.